-In Part Three of the Law Office of Bryan Fagan, PLLC’s series of blog posts on Family Law Courts in Texas, we discussed the basic and essential knowledge that you should have prior to beginning a divorcecase in our state.
-If that is information that you believe that you need to learn or just want a refresher on I would highly recommend that you go back and take a look.
+In Part Three of the Law Office of Bryan Fagan, PLLC's series of blog posts on Family Law Courts in Texas, we discussed the basic and essential knowledge that you should have before beginning a divorce case in our state.
+If that is information that you believe you need to learn or want a refresher on, I would highly recommend that you go back and look.

-Today’s blog will go through some of the mechanics associated with actually filing and proceeding with a divorce case in Texas.
+Today's blog will go through some of the mechanics associated with filing and proceeding with a divorce case in Texas.
 With that said, there is no better place to start than the beginning of a divorce.
-Just how does a divorce case originate?
+How does a divorce case originate?

 The beginning stages of a divorce case

-The first step in filing for divorce is drafting a document called the Original Petition for Divorce.
-This is a document that goes through all of the essential information that you must inform the court of such as:
+The first step in filing for divorce is drafting the Original Petition for Divorce document.
+This is a document that goes through all of the essential information that you must inform the court of, such as:

 - Who you are

 - Who your spouse is